Plumerias are very particular about their growing conditions. They don't tolerate poorly

 containers can be placed indoors during periods of extreme cold.

-For optimum growth and bloom plumeria benefit from bi-monthly feedings during the
+For optimum growth and bloom plumeria benefit from feedings every other month during the growing months.

-1. Feed every two weeks from May to September with Grow More Super Bloomer.
+- Feed every two weeks during the blooming season from May to September with Grow More Super Bloomer.

-Test soil by touch.
+Test soil by inch deep touch.
 If moist, don't water.

 Plumerias require very little pruning.
 Pruning is only needed to: